 property.
 It’s a perfect setting for the layout of 2

 championship Oahu golf courses.
 Depending on your game and

 style, Turtle Bay Golf offers an Arnold Palmer Course and a

 George Fazio Course.

-The Arnold Palmer Course, also known as the Links of Kuilima,
+The Arnold Palmer Course, also known as the Links of Kuilima, has been the

 starting tees, this course offers a golfing game for all different